hillwithsmallfields/BandPlacer/doc/command-line-manual.md

 ------------

-Ringers can be added to the records file individually with the `--ringer` option, which takes a name and an email address as its arguments; or they can be added collectively using `--import` from a CSV file, which should include the columns `Name`, `Email`, `Learning`, and `Ringing`, the latter two being semicolon-delimited
+Ringers can be added to the records file individually with the `ringer` command, which takes a name and an email address as its arguments; or they can be added collectively using `--import` from a CSV file, which should include the columns `Name`, `Email`, `Learning`, and `Ringing`, the latter two being semicolon-delimited